The Trinity Benefice Banner Image

 The Organ Console at Holy Trinity, Folkestone The Organ Console at Holy Trinity, Folkestone

-We have many facilities to enable music making in the church, The choir vestry houses an upright piano and an electronic classical organ both available for practicing.
-The church has a Bluthner grand piano and a three-manual 1966 Walker organ, both of which are also used by external examination bodies.
-Organ scholarships are available to pupils with grade five piano and above and we have trained many professional musicians over the years.
+We have many facilities at the church to enable music-making.
+The choir vestry houses an upright piano and an electronic classical organ that are both available for practising.
+The church has two grand pianos and a fine three-manual 1966 Walker pipe organ.

 Interested?